 It has been almost a week now since Bailey had surgery to remove the kidney stones, and I have a lot of concerns.
 What can we do to prevent this from occurring again?
 Was it the dog food?
 Was it the water?
-I worked with a Veterinarian for many years, and I can’t recall ever seeing a dog come in as a patient with bladder or kidney stones.
-Are they doing something different now manufacturing the dog food?
-Remember the scare several years ago where they found the dog food contaminated?
+I worked with a veterinarian for many years, and I can’t recall ever seeing a dog come in as a patient with bladder or kidney stones.
+Are they doing something different now in manufacturing dog food?
+Remember the scare several years ago where they found contaminated dog food?
 Maybe it’s the preservatives they put in the dog food?
 I have friends who cook chicken, rice, and vegetables for their dog.
 They don’t trust commercial dog food.
 I sure don’t want this to happen to my Schnauzer.
 I certainly wouldn’t mind cooking for her.

 Dogs are much less prone to disease of the bladder and urethra as compared to cats.
 According to Wikipedia, these stones occur in 1% of dogs.
 They are composed of crystallized minerals, such as struvite, oxalate, urate, cystine, or calcium phosphate.
 Certain breeds are more prone to have kidney and bladder stones, and the Schnauzer is one of them.

 I Want to Make Pet Owners Aware of the Problem of Kidney Stones in Dogs